NiklasRoberts/Comparing-Electric-vs-Gasoline-Vehicle-Emissions/README.md

 * Applying advanced statistical techniques beyond my current level of knowledge
 * Correlation between fossil fuel reliance and CO2 emissions (compare with ICE threshold and potentially a predictive CNN)
 * Increase in energy production required to support increased usage of EVs
+* Percent of EV charging by personal solar panels required to equal ICE emissions per state
+* Incorporate EV battery mining and transportation into emissions model
+* Incorporate gasoline treatment and transportation into emissions model

 ## Source Code
 * To see the calculations for average CO2 emissions from an ICE, see CO2EmissionsFromICE.py